All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Classic color film has several light-sensitive layers:

-• Blue (upper)
+• Blue (top)

-• Green (average)
+• Green (middle)

-• Red (lower)
+• Red (bottom)

 Where to get Redscale film?

-There are two options for receiving Redscale:
+There are two options for obtaining Redscale:

-How to properly exhibit Redscale?
+How to properly expose Redscale?

 illia-horokhovsky-wS9br9t6lP8-unsplash.jpg

-• ISO 50–100 <TAG1> soft orange and yellow tones
+• ISO 50–100 – soft orange and yellow tones

-• ISO 200 and over <TAG1> rich red-brown shades
+• ISO 200 and above – rich red-brown shades

 Effects and creative possibilities

-Redscale is great for portrait, street and landscape photography.
+Redscale is great for portrait, street, and landscape photography.
 It creates a unique atmosphere:

-Tips for shooting on Redscale
+Tips for shooting with Redscale

 karoline-stk-206l1Sq2jl4-unsplash.jpg